Implementation guide for DAX Webservices.

 Currently the retention policy for results has not been defined and no requirements have been proposed.
 Obviously we need to retain results at least until the user has had a chance to retrieve them.
 Once the result has been obtained, the user may need to retrieve it again for some reason.
 Given that it may have taken hours to comb through the large LSST dataset, we might not want to throw away that result so quickly.

 On the other hand, with large (5 GB) result files, we can’t just keep all the results of all time.
 There needs to be a balance.

 There are some obvious ways of doing this:

 - Have enough disk space to comfortably have a window of X days before your result is deleted.
 X could be 5 days, a month, etc. We probably won’t know until we know the usage pattern, as if there are a lot of queries in a short time, we might exhaust our space before X days is up.

 - Keep X GBs of past results.
 This way you can expire results that are the oldest first, and keep our cache at a constant size.
 This implies that all the users are in the same bin, so if one user is making most of the queries, they will take most of the cache.
 But assuming they are using all these query results for doing good things, that is probably the most efficient way.

 - X GBs per user.
 We could do this, but it’s likely that we won’t have a disk big enough to have all users at full quota.
 Like a gym, we have to assume some people won’t use their allotment.

 - Force users to store results in their VOSpace, which will count against their storage quota.

 It’s likely we’ll have some kind of combination of business rules of these strategies, and we want to keep this as an operational sidecar script that can be easily tweaked and run by hand if necessary.
 If we use an object store, this can easily be run with appropriate credentials against the object store to clean it out on demand, or even hand pick certain results to delete.

 These are just guesses.
-Determine actual requirements here.
+Determine actual requirements / policies here.